lmapii/practical-zephyr/02_devicetree_basics/readme.md

 / { /* Empty. */ };
 ```

-TODO: C style (`/* ... \*/`) and C++ style (`//`) comments are supported.
-TODO: won't explain braces and semicolon placing, the compiler will complain.
-TODO: details in [DEVICETREE SOURCE (DTS) FORMAT (VERSION 1)][devicetree-spec]

-The first line contains the _tag_ `/dts-v1/;` identifies the file as a version _1_ devicetree source file.
+The first line contains the _tag_ `/dts-v1/;` which identifies the file as a version _1_ devicetree source file.
 Without this tag, the devicetree compiler would treat the file as being of the obsolete version _0_ - which is incompatible with the current major devicetree version _1_.
 The tag `/dts-v1/;` is therefore required when working with Zephyr.
-Following the version tag is an empty devicetree: It's only _node_ is the _root node_, identified by convention by a forward slash `/`.
+Following the version tag is an empty devicetree: Its only _node_ is the _root node_, identified by convention by a forward slash `/`.

+> **Note:** Devicetree source files use `C/C++` style comments.
+You can use both, multi-line comments `/* ... \*/` and single-line comments `//`.

 Within this root node, we can now define our own nodes in the form of a tree, kind of like a `JSON` object or nested `C` structure: